← All varieties

 Tree

-Tree medium to large, vigorous.
-Form spreading.
-Not a very satisfactory grower in the nursery but in the orchard it is vigorous, comes into bearing moderately young, and is almost an annual bearer often yielding rather heavy crops.
 Twigs short to rather long, rather stout, straight or slightly curved; internodes medium to short.
 Bark clear light brownish-red with some olive-green, lightly mottled with scarf-skin; rather pubescent.
 Lenticels rather inconspicuous, rather scattering, small, elongated, sometimes raised.
-Buds lightly attached to the bark or free, medium or below, very prominent, fleshy, broad, obtuse, pubescent.
+Buds lightly attached to the bark or free, medium or below, very prominent, fleshy, broad, obtuse, pubescent (Beach).

 Fruit

-Calyx: Medium, closed or partly open.
+Medium, closed or partly open (Beach; Hedrick).
+Budd-Hansen describes the calyx as open.

 Season